iTwin/itwinjs-core/docs/presentation/Content/ContentModifier.md

 ### Attribute: `priority`

-Defines the order in which rules are handled - higher priority means the rule is handled first.
+Defines the order in which rules are handled, higher number means the rule is handled first.
 If priorities are equal, the rules are handled in the order they're defined.

 ```ts
 [[include:ContentModifier.Priority.Ruleset]]